geehaad/Time-Series-Analysis-of-NAICS/README.md

-# Time-Series-Analysis-of-NAICS
-Understand how the NAICS works as a hierarchical structure for defining industries at different levels of aggregation.

 # NAICS
 The North American Industry Classification System or NAICS is a classification of business establishments by type of economic activity.
 It is used by government and business in Canada, Mexico, and the United States of America.